-After college, I worked ordinary jobs until The Great Recession when, like many Americans, I lost my job.
-This created an opportunity to evaluate my place on earth, as well as my future.
-I created three lists using a Venn Diagram:
+After college, I worked ordinary jobs until The Great Recession of 2010 when, like many Americans, I lost my job.

-1. What are the things I love to to?
+1. What are the things I love to do?

 2. What are the things I’m genuinely good at?